Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Results

-\textbf{Absent phrase prediction.} Unlike present phrases, absent phrases do not appear exactly in the target document.
+\paragraph{Absent keyphrase prediction} Unlike present phrases, absent phrases do not appear exactly in the target document.
 Hence, predicting them is more challenging and requires a comprehensive understanding of the underlying document semantic.
-From Table \ref{result:main} and \ref{result:main_web}, we see that SEG-Net correctly generates more absent keyphrases than the baselines on all the experimental datasets, except NUS.
-It is important to note that NUS and SemEval datasets have a different data distribution than KP20k in terms of document lengths and number of keyphrases.
-During our preliminary experiments, we observed that keyphrase generation models do not generate more absent phrases for NUS and SemEval datasets, comparing to other scientific datasets.
-Hence, we do not see any substantial performance difference among the experimental models for absent keyphrase prediction on these two datasets.
-SEG-Net results in the biggest performance improvement (5.4\% in terms of F1@M) in the KPTimes dataset and we credit the salient sentence selector for such an improvement (more discussion in section \ref{sec:ablation}).
+From Table \ref{result:main} and \ref{result:main_web}, we see that SEG-Net correctly generates more absent keyphrases than the baselines on all the experimental datasets, except Krapivin.
+To our surprise, SEG-Net results in a large performance improvement (1.0 points in terms of F1@M) in the KPTimes dataset.
+We suspect that in KPTimes dataset, the target absent keyphrases are semantically associated with different segments of the document and thus generating such keyphrases from the salient sentences results in larger improvements.
 Overall, the absent phrase prediction results indicate that SEG-Net is capable of understanding the underlying document semantic better than the baseline methods.